tomqingo/TRPlaceFPGAMP/README.md

 preprocessing: some preprocessing tcl and python file (like extract the macro and convert the macro placement solution)

-DiffMP: diffusion model for macro placement
+DiffMP: diffusion model for macro placement (just trial, not usable)

 src: source code
 - db  Some data structures used to represent the nodes, nets, macros, and sitemaps.